-CBO begins the third phase by assessing the list of authorizations that were expired at the start of the fiscal year.
-Then, CBO reviews appropriation legislation that provides funding for that year.
-Specifically, the 12 annual appropriation bills are reviewed, as are any supplemental appropriations enacted for the year and any advance appropriations already in place.
-CBO also consults detailed tables provided by the House and Senate Committees on Appropriations and the Joint Explanatory Statement of Conferees.
+Once the 12 annual appropriation acts for the fiscal year covered by the report are enacted, CBO begins the third phase of the process.
+Analysts start by assessing the list of authorizations that are expired as of that time.
+Then, they review appropriation legislation that provides funding for the current fiscal year.
+Specifically, the 12 annual appropriation acts are reviewed, as are any supplemental appropriations enacted for the year and any permanent or advance appropriations already in place.
+Analysts also consult detailed tables provided by the House and Senate Committees on Appropriations and the Joint Explanatory Statement of Conferees.
+(The joint explanatory statement explains the various elements of the conferees' agreement in relation to the positions that the House and Senate had committed to the conference committee.)

-The goal of phase 3 is to connect appropriations with expired authorizations on the basis of the appropriation acts' text and the corresponding legislative history.
-The ability to make such connections is limited by the amount of detail provided in those laws and in related materials.
+The goal for this phase is to connect appropriations with expired authorizations on the basis of the appropriation acts' text and the corresponding legislative history.
+CBO's ability to make such connections is limited by the amount of detail provided in those laws and in related materials.
 Without a clear link, CBO is not always able to associate an expired authorization with an appropriation-even if a federal agency could determine subsequently that appropriations are available for purposes covered by an expired authorization.
 In such cases, CBO might not identify those amounts in the LCS if the language of the authorization and the appropriation do not align.
 If authorizations overlap or interact, CBO tries to identify an appropriation for each authorization.

 CBO's goal is to ensure consistency in the LCS's records of appropriations for expired authorizations.
 When more than one appropriation is identified for a single expired authorization, the amounts are consolidated and attributed to that authorization for that year.
-If an appropriation can be associated with more than one authorization in the LCS, CBO associates that appropriation with just one authorization-usually, the one most recently in effect.
+If an appropriation can be associated with more than one